pFransozi/pFransozi.github.io/_projects/nmap/nmap-scanning-ws.md

 * `http.useragent` changes the value of user-agent, which is by default `Mozilla/5.0 (compatible; Nmap Scripting Engine; https://nmap.org/book/nse.html)`.
 To suppress that http field passes a empty string;
 * `http-methods.retest`is used to test each method individually;

 By default, http-method script uses http options method to ask to the web server which are the http methods available for a specific resource, by default `/` root web path.
 When `http-methods.retest` parameter is used, nmap forge a request for each method and it analyzes the web server return.
+The options method is implemented in web servers to inform clients of its supported methods, but this method does not consider configuration or firewall rules, and having an http method listed by options does not necessarily mean that it is accessible to you.

 For example, without http-methods.retest the request is:

 ~~~ http
 OPTIONS /resource HTTP/1.1